MinnPost/object-sync-for-salesforce/README.md

  This library is somewhat based on [Tim Whitlock](https://github.com/timwhitlock)'s [Twitter API WordPress Library](https://github.com/timwhitlock/wp-twitter-api).
 Some Salesforce wrapping is derived from [Michael Corrigan](https://github.com/mcorrigan/)'s [Salesforce REST API PHP Wrapper](https://github.com/mcorrigan/salesforce-rest-api-php-wrapper/).
 The structure here strives to use classes whenever possible, so the methods are quite different.

  ** This library is not yet ready for use.
-Still needs to bring in actual Salesforce methods, other than just authenticating. **
+It is functional and loads authenticated data from Salesforce, but there are no methods to bring that data to the front end, or act upon it. **

 ## Features